cardiacvision/optimap/README.md

 ```bash
 pip install opticalmapping
 ```

+## Getting Started
 optimap is a script-based software package, which means that you run Python-based analysis scripts rather than working with a graphical user interface.

-## Getting Started
-We provide several examples which explain the usage of optimap, see [Tutorials](https://optimap.readthedocs.io/en/latest/tutorials/basics/).
+We provide several example scripts, which explain the usage of optimap, see [Tutorials](https://optimap.readthedocs.io/en/latest/tutorials/basics/).
+The scripts can also be downloaded directly here: example script 1, example script 2.
 See the [Getting Started](https://optimap.readthedocs.io/en/latest/chapters/getting_started/) guide for installation instructions and a quick introduction to optimap.

 ## Links